 Old wives tales suggest duct tape, banana and others each of which may work for some people but not others.

-Some of the less conventional ideas do have science behind them, others rely not so.
+Some of the less conventional ideas do have science behind them, others not so much.
 Self resolution can suggest an unlikely remedy has worked.

-A Podiatrist can use salicylic acid, cryosurgery, Swift and dry needling among others.
+A Podiatrist can use salicylic acid, cryosurgery, Verrutop, Swift and dry needling among others.